obinexus/qft_iso/README.md

-Based on your requirements, here's a comprehensive README structure for your QFT-ISO project:

 # QFT-ISO: Quantum Field Theory for Dynamic ISO Systems

 ## When Quantum Systems Fail, I Built My OWN - And you should too